 What’s fun about expat life is seeing things.
 The little, ordinary things that are not ordinary to you, or that for some reason catch your foreign eye.
-I live in Moldova right now, a small country in Eastern Europe.
+I lived in Moldova for a couple of years, a small country in Eastern Europe.
 It is an easy, friendly place to live for an expat.
 It’s safe and it’s nice, be it not terribly exotic.
 But there are things to see, fun things, and amusing things.
 So here a few pictures of what caught my attention and made me smile:

 Now this is a fabulous room!
 No, it’s not a spaceship.
 It’s a wine tasting room deep underground at the Cricova winery.
 The decor hails from Soviet times.
 The wine cellar is enormous, 120 km (75 m) of roads in a former limestone quarry.